 The evidence does suggest, however, that saw palmetto can reduce hair loss, although not as effectively as Finasteride.

-While this supplement may be effective, results can vary on how the body absorbs it, as well as whether it’s taken alone or in combination with other treatments such as conventional drugs like minoxidil.
+Patients can expect visible improvements in their hair loss within 6 to 12 months of regular use.
+While this supplement may be effective, results can vary on how the body absorbs it, as well as whether it’s taken alone or in combination with other treatments such as proven medications like minoxidil.

 Is Saw Palmetto Safe?
-Side Effects and Warnings

 When considering saw palmetto for hair loss, keep these tips in mind to achieve safe, high-quality, and effective results.